August 31, 2022

 HOW TO MAKE PARMESAN LEMON RISOTTO

 Warm the Broth – Before starting the risotto, place the broth on the stove over low heat.
 You want to keep the broth warm throughout the entire cooking process.
-Adding cold broth to the risotto will bring down the temperature, increasing the cooking time.
+Adding cold broth to the risotto will bring down the temperature, increasing the cooking time, and potentially alter the texture.
+Once the broth is warm either keep the pot over low heat or cover it and turn off the heat.

 Sauté the base – Add butter to a wide pot or pan over low heat.
 Once hot, add the shallots, garlic, and a generous pinch of salt.
-Cook for 2-3 minutes until they are soft and fragrant, but not browned.
+Cook for 2-3 minutes until the aromatics are soft and fragrant, but not browned.
 If the garlic begins to brown, the heat is too high.

 Toast the risotto – Add the dry, unwashed rice to the pan and toast it for 3-4 minutes until the grains start to become translucent.
 I cannot stress this enough: do not wash the rice beforehand.
 Washing the rice will strip it of the starches needed to make this dish super creamy.